🧬

 Origin and historical development

-The Shih Tzu, often referred to as the 'Lion Dog,' possesses a lineage deeply rooted in the ancient monasteries and palaces of Tibet.
-Historically, these dogs were highly prized by Chinese royalty, particularly during the Ming and Qing dynasties.
-They were bred as companions, serving as living ornaments within the Forbidden City.
-The breed's development was carefully managed by palace eunuchs, who maintained strict breeding champion rules to preserve the distinct physical characteristics that define the breed today.
+The Shih Tzu, often referred to as the 'Lion Dog,' possesses a rich history rooted in the ancient palaces of Tibet.
+Historically, these dogs were highly prized by Chinese royalty, serving as companions and guardians within the Forbidden City.
+Their development was carefully managed by palace eunuchs, who maintained strict bloodlines to preserve the breed's distinct appearance and temperament.
+Unlike many other breeds, the Shih Tzu was never intended for hunting or herding; its primary purpose was companionship, a trait that remains central to its character today.

 📋